Nick-Zhang1996/crazyflie-firmware/pid_tuning/pid_tuning_log.md

 ### Exp 09
 Commented out suspected useless code snippets in Exp 08.
 Turns out they are indeed useless.
 The behavior is almost identical to Exp 08 (and 05).

+### April 27
+Goal today is to have a single onboard PID controller for pitch attitude control. ( no separated rate and attitude controller)

+### Exp 10
+Start from exp09 code, fix the typo about roll angle (as shown earlier in this log)
+result: stable oscillation, magnitude decreases as thrust goes up, from 10deg - 5deg